 The Solution: Using more sustainable waste and renewable electric power will help to keep the world’s vehicles, machinery, and technology moving forward in a greener fashion.

 6. Drinking Beer

-The first sip of an ice-cold beer is one of life’s simples pleasure.
+The first sip of an ice-cold beer is one of life’s simple pleasures.
 You’d think that such a refreshing taste would be something that helps to keep you hydrated, but the truth is the exact opposite.

 All alcohol acts as a suppressant to the hormone Vasopressin, which is responsible for letting the kidneys know when to and when not to absorb and hold onto water.
 As alcohol is also a diuretic, it means going to the toilet becomes a frequent occurrence on a night out.
 When these two factors combine, your body is essentially throwing away water.
 The end result of feeling dehydrated is one of the leading causes of a sore head the next morning.

 The solution: If the taste of beer is something you’re just not willing to give up, think about trying an alcoholic-free version instead.

 7. Toilet Leak

 According to the EPA, the average American family uses more than 300 gallons of water per day at home.
 Roughly 70% of this use occurs indoors.
 A running toilet may waste as much as 200 gallons per day, up to two-thirds of an average family’s water use and leak accounts for 12% of water usage!
 Every time you flush the toilet, 1.6 gallons of water goes with it.
 Older toilets are also big water wasters, and if your toilet has a leak, that water usage can double.